How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 Storing Unused Dried Flowers

 Keep dried blue lotus flowers in an airtight container away from direct sunlight, heat, and moisture.
 Glass jars with tight-sealing lids work best.
 Properly stored flowers maintain potency for 12-18 months.
-Signs of degradation include loss of color (fading to brown) or musty odor.
-Fresh blue lotus should smell subtly sweet and floral.
+Fresh blue lotus should smell subtly sweet and floral — musty odour or brown colour indicates degradation.

 Refrigerating Used Flowers for Reuse

-After first steep, strain flowers and place in small airtight container with 1-2 tablespoons water (just enough to keep moist).
+After first steep, strain flowers and place in a small airtight container with 1-2 tablespoons water (just enough to keep moist).
 Refrigerate for up to 3 days.
-For second steep, increase time to 15 minutes.
-For third steep, use 20 minutes.
-Each subsequent steep extracts progressively less, but second and third brews still provide 40-50% and 20-30% effects respectively—definitely worthwhile.
+Second steep: 15 minutes.
+Third steep: 20 minutes.
+Each subsequent steep extracts progressively less, but second and third brews still provide meaningful effects — definitely worthwhile.

 Storing Prepared Tea

-Brewed blue lotus tea can be refrigerated in sealed container for up to 48 hours.
-Alkaloid potency decreases about 10-15% per day.
+Brewed blue lotus tea can be refrigerated in a sealed container for up to 48 hours.
 Reheat gently (never boil) or drink cold.
-Many people prepare larger batches for convenience—just multiply flower amount proportionally.
-10 grams flowers with 40 oz water makes 4-5 servings.
+For larger batches, multiply flower amount proportionally — 10 grams flowers with 40 oz water makes 4-5 servings.

 Freezing for Long-Term Storage

 Some users freeze prepared tea in ice cube trays for up to 3 months.
 Thaw and add to fresh hot water as needed.
-While convenient, freezing reduces potency by approximately 20-30%.
-Best for those who use blue lotus occasionally and want to prepare large batches.
+Convenient, but freezing reduces potency by approximately 20-30%.
+Best for occasional use with large batches.

 Complementary Herbs to Enhance Effects